majestic53/nesl/readme.md

 ### Cloning the project

-Run the following command to clone the project:
+Clone the project from the repo:

 ```
 git clone https://github.com/majestic53/nesl